page contents

 Unit Overview

 Students will read a variety of non-fiction texts to evaluate the structure of writing used by the author including how they use evidence to support their theories and analyze the impact of specific word choices on meaning and tone.
-By the end of this unit, 8th‑grade students will be able to analyze and evaluate two nonfiction texts on the same unsolved mystery, producing a coherent five‑paragraph evidence‑based essay that compares how each author's structural choices and tone shape the reader’s understanding.
+By the end of this unit, 8th‑grade students will be able to analyze and evaluate two nonfiction texts on the same unsolved mystery, producing a coherent five‑paragraph evidence‑based essay that compares how each author's structural choices and tone communicate the purpose and central ideas and help to shape the reader’s understanding.